Impossible (game show): Gameplay

 On each episode, a pool of contestants competes through two rounds until one is left to play for either the £10,000 jackpot or a smaller daily prize pot built up during the course of the game.
-Contestants leave the show after playing the final once, whether they win or not.
-With the exception of the last episode of each series, players who fail to reach the final for any reason return on the next episode as long as they have not reached the end of their eligibility.
+Contestants leave the show after playing the £10,000 question once whether they win or not.
+With the exception of the last episode of each series, players who fail to reach the £10,000 question for any reason return on the next episode as long as they have not reached the end of their eligibility.

 The size of the pool and the contestants' time on the show have occasionally changed.
-In the first series, 30 contestants competed across all 15 episodes.
-The entire pool was replaced after every ten episodes in the second and third series, and after every five from the fourth series onward.
-The pool was 24 contestants in the second through fourth series, and 21 in the fifth.
-Also, in the first series contestants left the game after they had reached the final twice, rather than once as in all subsequent series, the eighth series had 12 contestants instead of 21 due the coronavirus pandemic social distancing guidelines.
+In Series 1, 30 contestants competed across all 15 episodes.
+The entire pool was replaced after every ten episodes in Series 2 and 3 and after every five episodes from Series 4 onward.
+The pool was 24 contestants in Series 2 through Series 4 and 21 in Series 5.
+Also, in Series 1, contestants remained on the show until either winning the £10,000 prize or making two unsuccessful attempts at it, rather than one as in all subsequent series.
+Series 8 had 12 contestants instead of 21 due the coronavirus pandemic social distancing guidelines.

-During the first three series, contestants who left the show were replaced by new ones to keep the pool at a constant size.
-Starting with the fourth series, though, the departing contestant is not replaced, leaving their seat empty.
+During Series 1 to 3, contestants who left the show were replaced by new ones to keep the pool at a constant size.
+Starting with the Series 4, the departing contestant is not replaced, leaving their seat empty.